morian/aio-ld2410/docs/start/index.rst

 ``aio-ld2410`` can be installed from PyPi::

-   ptyhon -m pip install aio-ld2410
+   python -m pip install aio-ld2410

 The wheel package is generic and should work on most platforms.